From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation

 \section{The convex exposure property}

 Several of our results have been contingent on the convex exposure property.
-We showed in Proposition~\ref{prop:n2_convex_exposure} that this property always holds in the case of $n = 2$ outcomes (assuming, as we have been, that $s$ is continuous).
-In this appendix, we take this discussion further by considering when the convex exposure property holds in higher dimensions.
-As we shall see, the property holds for nearly all of the most commonly used scoring rules.
+In this e-companion, we consider when the convex exposure property holds.
+Our first result is that it always holds in the case of a binary outcome (i.e.\ $n = 2$).